English edition v1.5

 3. Long-Term Quest Tier: cumulative fissure investigation worth hundreds of gold(~1500 gold across the whole campaign).

-4. Domain Management Tier: PC domain earns kokudaka 20~50 per season, spends 20~40 gold per quarter on mercenary squad contracts.
+4. Domain Management Tier: development and disasters change the PC domain's production-capacity kokudaka by 20~50 per season, while mercenary squad contracts cost 20~40 gold per quarter.

 GM Tip: To avoid confusion between tiers, declare "the tier layer for this scenario" at scenario start.
 Example: "This session uses only Combat Tier + medium-difficulty Scenario Tier.
 Domain kokudaka is touched only during downtime."